uio-carpentry/uio-carpentry.github.io/content/study_group/_index.md

 -->

 ### Come to a Meeting
 We are meeting usually once per week with a dedicated topic or theme, but we are happy to give any new member or interested person an orientation tour.
 Drop by on date that suits you: it’s a great opportunity to meet, network, and share ideas with others and the Carpentry@UiO community.
 If you’re interested in joining us, drop by or send an message to @annefou or @arockenberger or any other member of the StudyGroup.

 ### Watch this repo
 Up in the top right, there's a button that says 'Watch'; click it, and set yourself to 'Watching'.
 This will send you email notifications of new discussions; if you don't want email, but would like an alert just on GitHub, change the setting in Settings -> Notification Center (Settings is the little cog in the top right).

-### Join our Zotero Group Library
-We use a [Zotero group library](https://www.zotero.org/groups/2375861/uio-carpentry-study-group) that is public, but with closed membership for sharing interesting articles, blog posts, websites, books etc. If you are participating in the Book Club, all their material will be shared in the group library, too.
-In order to join the group library, send a PM to StudyGroup member @evezeyl.

 ### Read the code of conduct
 This Study Group is for everyone - we abide by a [set of rules]({{< relref "/more/code_of_conduct" >}}) that require everyone be treated with respect.
 Help us make a space where everyone feels welcome, and we'll all have a better time!